MMorrison26/Online_News_Project/README.md

 ### Description of the data source:

 David identified an excellent source from the UCI Machine Learning Repository.
 This is one of their 422 available data sets.
-It s from 2015 and has about 40,000 rows of data, which will be ideal for training and test sets.
+It's from 2015 and has about 40,000 rows of data, which will be ideal for training and test sets.

 ### Questions we hope to answer: